-Emancial assets and financial liabilities measured at fair value in the statement of financial position are grouped into three Levels of a fair value hierarchy.
+Financial assets and financial liabilities measured at fair value in the statement of financial position are Companyed into three Levels of a fair value hierarchy.
 The three Levels are defined based on the observability of significant inputs to the measurement, as follows:

-Level I: Quoted prices (unadjusted) in active markets for financial instruments
+Level 1: Quoted prices (unadjusted) in active markets for financial instruments.

-Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximise the use of observable market data rely as little as possible on entity specific estimates
+Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximise the use of observable market data rely as little as possible on entity specific estimates.

-Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3
+Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.

-(ii) Financial Instruments by Category
+(ii) Financial instruments by category